Order, disorder and phase transitions in quantum many body systems: Introduction

 In order to make the ideas behind these recent applications as transparent as possible, I will restrict my attention to the study of the universality properties of the Kubo conductivity, and, in particular, of its transverse component (Hall conducitivity) in weakly interacting lattice fermions characterized by a gapped (`massive') reference non-interacting Hamiltonian.
 For these systems, the construction of the ground state correlation functions and the proof of their analyticity properties is particularly simple and, strictly speaking, does not require a multiscale expansion at all.
 The extension of the proof to the gapless case, in particular in the case of graphene-like systems, requires the use of a multiscale analysis (constructive fermionic renormalization group), which goes beyond the purpose of this review.

 The argument presented here is based on \cite{GMP17}, which I will refer to for some technical aspects of the proof.
-However, compared to \cite{GMP17}, the proof presented here has some important simplifications in the proof of analyticity and exponential decay of correlations.
+However, compared to \cite{GMP17}, the proof presented here has some important simplifications in the proof of analyticity and exponential decay of correlations, as well as in the use of the Schwinger-Dyson equation.

 The plan is to first introduce the context, the model and the main results.
 Next, I will present the proof, first giving an overview of the structure of the proof, and then explaining in some details the different steps.